aaravmaloo/cida/README.md

 ﻿# CIDA

-CIDA is an AI text platform with two core capabilities:
+CIDA is an AI text platform with a core capability focused on:

 - AI-generated text detection
-- AI text humanization

 It also includes admin analytics, async report generation, rate limiting, and Turnstile verification.